 Why is Metadata Important for Data Governance?

 Data Governance defines who has access to data and how, sets standards for data ownership and control, and imposes roles and responsibilities for Data Stewardship, Data Management becomes a completely “auditable and accountable” exercise.
 As metadata provides different descriptions, definitions, and tags to classify, categorize, and organize data, it is obvious that Metadata Management and Data Governance will work hand in hand to implement the right controls on enterprise data.
 In this context the article Data Management vs. Data Governance: Improving Organizational Data Strategy clarifies the distinction between Data Management and Data Governance.
-An Informatica white paper claims that without Metadata Management, enterprises cannot deliver “timely” and “trustworthy” information.
+Without Metadata Management, enterprises cannot deliver “timely” and “trustworthy” information.
 Metadata Management, like Data Governance, is as much about people, policies, and processes as about the “data.”

 Metadata Management in BI